lfarrell/CDM-Collage/README.md

 $data = new CDMImages("your_cdm_path");
 ```

-Change cdm to your_cdm_path leaving off the http(s)://, like so:  'dc.lib.edu'.
+Change "your_cdm_path" to the path to your CONTENTdm instance leaving off the http(s)://, like so:  'dc.lib.edu'.
 That's it.
 You're now ready to roll.

 ## Usage:

 Enter up to six search terms.
 This is the maximum number of phrases/terms the CONTENTdm API allows.
 If looking for a phrase put it in double quotes, e.g. "Haw River".
+A phrase only counts as one search term.
 The application will also return a maximum of 1024 records;
  again, this is the most CONTENTdm will allow.